-The Alturas Institute is a nonpartisan, nonprofit organization dedicated to advancing civic education, gender equality, and civil discourse.
-It is our core belief that an informed citizenry is essential to the health, maintenance, and integrity of the Republic.
-Toward those ends, the Alturas Institute works independently and collaboratively to facilitate broader understanding, deeper knowledge, and bridges to consensus.
+The Alturas Institute is a nonpartisan, nonprofit organization dedicated to advancing American Democracy.
+We promote the Constitution, civic education, gender equality and equal protection of the law.
+It is our core belief that an informed citizenry is essential to the health, maintenance and integrity of the Republic.
+Alturas Institute works independently and collaboratively to facilitate broader understanding, deeper knowledge and bridges to consensus.

 Dr. David Adler

 The facts are indisputable and more than sufficient to justify the House of Representative’s impeachment inquiry.

 As the whole world knows by now, President Donald Trump, in a July 25 phone conversation with Ukranian President Volodmyr Zelensky, pressured Zelensky to investigate one of his principal political opponents—Joe Biden-- in return for releasing congressionally appropriated military aid to Ukraine and a presidential meeting in the White House.
 Those who doubt it can take the word of several current and former Trump aides, including Chief of Staff Mick Mulvaney and the U.S. Ambassador to the European Union, Gordon Soundland.